softwaresaved/software-deposit-guidance/markdown/WhereToDepositSoftware.md

 ### Is the longevity of the digital repository acceptable to you?

 You want to know that the digital repository will host your deposit for as long as you need it too, not just 6 months or so.
 The policies or terms and conditions of the digital repository should state this.
-For example, Zenodo states that their lifetime is currently 20 years and Figshare guarantees 10 years of persistent availability.
+For example, Zenodo states that their lifetime is currently 20 years and figshare guarantees 10 years of persistent availability.

 ### Is the digital repository free or do you have to pay a fee?